salilc/LegitCarDealer/README.md

 Future Work :

 1. Work on improving the AUC by finetunig the hyper parameters of xgboost and LightGBM algorithms.
-2. Try and leverage outliers and missing values.
+2. Try and leverage outliers and missing values and see their effect on the model AUC.